alkasm/ifm-challenge/index.md

 ## the challenge
 In some applications, our robots need to find labels on boxes.
 While there are really awesome machine learning approaches for this, we want you to implement a label detector pipeline using conventional CV methods in C++ (i.e. filters, thresholds, edge detectors, etc.).

-The inputs to your program are:
+### The inputs to your program are:
-++ an image
+an image

-The outputs of your program should be:
+### The outputs of your program should be:
-++ the position, orientation, perimeter, area, and confidence of label detections, published on a ROS topic
+the position (u,v), orientation (\theta), perimeter (p), area (A), and confidence (\mu) of label detections, published on a ROS topic with a custom ROS message

 As you can see, the two images we give you are very different.
-One is very blurry while the other one has a very high resolution.
+One is very blurry and low resolution, while the other one is very neat and high resolution.
+We want your code to work with both.

 <img src="https://github.com/ifm-tech/coding_challenge/blob/master/data/216.jpg" >
 <img src="https://github.com/ifm-tech/coding_challenge/blob/master/data/506.jpg" >

 Throughout our interview process, we will build upon this initial code to see how well you handle building complete vision pipelines, so make sure you keep everything organized.
-Since you will be trying to make this pipeline work with other datasets down the road, it is very advisable to implement all tuning parameters as dynamic reconfigure options so you can change them  with rqt.
+Since you will try to make this pipeline work with other datasets, it is very advisable to implement all tuning parameters as dynamic reconfigure options so you can change them  with rqt.

-Here's a few things we like:
+### Here's a few things we like:
-++GPUs
+GPUs
-++very few parameters
+very few parameters
-++robustness to lighting and rotation
+robustness to lighting and rotation

 ## submission
-To submit, please (private) fork the repo and email us at jobs@ifm-tech.com
+To submit, please fork the repo and email us at jobs@ifm-tech.com

 ## what we look for
 We look for elegantly written, maintainable, and reusable code.
 We want you to leverage test-driven principles that quantify your implementation's performance.